l0wigh/Fluorite/EVO2.md

 - Nothing

 # BUG
-- [ ] Strut aren't nicely reapplied after a sleep
+- [ ] No focused border when manually changing values in Xresources
 - [ ] Ghidra floating window, not nicely placed and focus + warp...

 # CLEAN